AriannaHG/Gravekeeper/README.md

 - **Eldiran**: for creating a plethora of fantastic games that have some of the best modding capabilities I've ever seen
 - **From Software**: for some *King's Field* music used as BGM
 - **Shanakor and Gab**: for providing great feedback on the *Horizon's Gate* Discord
+- **Paul and FileXX44**: for use of assets from Many Dependencies/Misc Weapons.